rsvordz/Student-mental-health/Backend/readme.md

 # Student Mental Health

 This is a councelling web application built with Django and PostgreSQL.
-It allows users to create an account, chat with a chatbot, and retrieve their previously saved conversations.
+It allows users to book sessions, chat with a chatbot, and retrieve their previously saved conversations.

 ## Getting Started